MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 **Using release gates**: Use [Azure Pipelines](/azure/devops/pipelines/release/approvals/) release management to define and enforce your release gates.
 You can set up manual or automated checkpoints to help ensure that you meet specific criteria, such as security checks, compliance requirements, and cost thresholds.

 **Using infrastructure as code.** You can use Azure tools and services to deploy and manage infrastructure resources by using code.
 By using tools like Azure Resource Manager (ARM) templates, Azure Bicep, and Azure DevOps, you can define and deploy your infrastructure resources in a declarative manner.
-Azure has [Bicep, ARM, and Terraform templates](/azure/templates/) for every Azure resource.
+Azure has [Bicep, Azure Resource Manager, and Terraform templates](/azure/templates/) for every Azure resource.

 Use [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines) or other continuous integration and continuous delivery (CI/CD) tools to  automate the build, test, and deployment processes.
 Teams can use pipelines to define a series of steps and actions that run automatically whenever changes are made to the codebase.
-Automate these processes to reduce manual effort, ensure consistency, and accelerate the delivery of software..
+Automate these processes to reduce manual effort, ensure consistency, and accelerate the delivery of software.

 Consider using lower-cost resources for your ephemeral or nonproduction environments to optimize costs.
 Azure provides various pricing tiers for resources.
 Azure DevTest Labs pricing and Azure Reservations are cost-saving methods that you can explore for ephemeral environments.